310mc/https-310mc.github.io-tl/source/_posts/aquarium/hanging_out_together.md

 {% endbubble %}

 {% bubble Hinata %}
 That’s true!
 He’d get his undies in a bunch from jealousy and say, *“You cheater, Aniki!
-You hung out with someone other than me, didn’t you?!”*
+You hung out with someone other than me, didn’t you!?”*

 But this is just the *Free to Touch* section, so I guess I can’t take it back home anyway.
 I’ll put it back.